 Inna A. Husain, MD, is the Section Head of Laryngology and Director of the Voice, Airway, and Swallowing Disorders Program at Rush.
 She is the Departmental Wellness Committee Chair and also serves in the role of Associate Residency Program Director.
-She is an Assistant Professor in Department of Otorhinolaryngology and Department of Communication Disorders and Sciences.
+She is an Associate Professor in Department of Otorhinolaryngology and Department of Communication Disorders and Sciences.
 Dr. Husain completed medical school at UT Southwestern in Dallas, otolaryngology residency at Northwestern, and fellowship in laryngology and professional voice at Massachusetts Eye and Ear Infirmary.
 She serves on the American Academy of Otolaryngology Laryngology and Bronchoesophagology Education committee working to create content that can educate otolaryngology residents as well as providers.
 She is also a public voices fellow with the OpEd Project and her pieces have been published in The Hill and Better Chicago.
 She is lectured at multiple national and international meetings and is a reviewer for Annals of Otology, Rhinology, and Laryngology.
 She believes patients need to be involved with decision making regarding their health and in a collaborative approach to addressing diseases of the larynx.
 Her goal is to provide comprehensive medical and surgical management of diseases of the voice, airway, or swallowing and has furthered this by establishing laryngological procedures and the Professional Voice Program at Rush.
 Her research and clinical interests include laryngopharyngeal reflux, subglottic stenosis, and management of vocal disorders.